ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ~~~

 Upon receiving this event, a framer implementation is responsible for
-performing any necessary transformations and sending the resulting data back to the Message Framer, which will then send it to the next protocol.
+performing any necessary transformations and sending the resulting data back to the Message Framer, which will in turn send it to the next protocol.
 Implementations SHOULD ensure that there is a way to pass the original data
 through without copying to improve performance.

 ~~~